Increasing the strategic importance of procurement

 Incomparable knowledge

-We have a 100% focus on purchasing and an outstanding knowledge of all parts of this area.
-We have a profound knowledge of both indirect and direct materials, and not to mention spend analysis.
-This profound knowledge spans across all types of categories and our broad intellectual capital is based on a well conceived set of tools, templates and methods.
+We are 100 percent focused on procurement and supply chain with a both deep and broad knowledge of all parts of this area.
+We have a profound knowledge of both indirect and direct materials, a knowledge that spans across all types of categories and industries.
+Our intellectual capital is based on a well conceived set of tools, templates and methods.

 We create lasting results

-At EFFSO we are “doers” and specialists.
-We work together with you as a team to actually get the job done and get results.
-We enjoy a good relationship with our clients and would like to build a long-term relationship with you to ensure lasting results and a continuous influx of expert knowledge.
-We can help you find the right tools so that your organisation can handle all the improvements and changes over time.
+At EFFSO we are doers.
+We work together with our clients as a team in order to get the job done and achieve results.
+By building long-term client collaborations we deliver long lasting results and bring continuous procurement expertise.
+We also recommend the right tools to help organizations handle all the improvements and changes over time.

 A better financial outcome

-We deliver credible, realised savings and ensure that you get the best possible yield from the hours spent.
+We deliver credible, realized savings and ensure that you get the best possible yield from the hours spent.
 We deliver a start business case with a focus on ROI and charges that are directly tied to results.
-Our joint focus on financial results and on knowledge transfer and development in your purchasing team delivers a lasting effect.
+Our joint focus on financial results and on knowledge transfer and development in your procurement team delivers a lasting effect.

 A selection of customers by industry